interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 More suggestions can be found in the demo Colab.

-In your homework submission, include a discussion of how you implemented your new gameplay feature, what concepts from NLP it uses, and why you think it makes your game more fun.
-Copy and paste several example interactions with your game that showcase the new feature.
+_In your homework submission, include a discussion of how you implemented your new gameplay feature, what concepts from NLP it uses, and why you think it makes your game more fun.
+Copy and paste several example interactions with your game that showcase the new feature._

 ## What to submit

+1. A file called `word-sense-annotations.json` containing your annotations of the Action Castle commands with their WordNet synsents, hypernyms and hyponyms.
+This will be saved in your Google after you complete the [Python notebook from Part 1 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb).
+2. An updated version of your Action Castle game that adds support for recognizing user inputs via WordNet and word embeddings.
+You can implement this support however you would like, but it should include the `construct_sentence_vector` and `find_most_similar_command` function in the [Python notebook from Part 2 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_e.ipynb).
+You should save your updates in a file called `action_castle-2.ipynb`.
-1. An IPython notebook called `my_game_improved.ipynb` that runs the new version of your game with the two improvements.
+3. An Python notebook called `my_game_improved.ipynb` that runs the new version of your game with your improvements from part 3.
-3. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
+4. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It should be a plain text file with one command per line.
 (This may or may not be identical to HW1)
-4. A text file called `README.md` containing discussion of your two new methods.
+5. A text file called `README.md` containing discussion of your two new methods.

 {% if page.readings %}
 ## Recommended readings